 Admission Requirements: A student eligible for admission to the college can normally be considered for admission to the Human Services Advocate curriculum.
 Proficiency in high school English and mathematics is required.
-Students who are not proficient in English or mathematics will be required to correct their deficiencies in developmental courses.
+Direct enrollment guidelines using either multiple measures or informed placement will determine a student's placement into collegelevel English and mathematics courses.